 Micro-chipping is a simple way to make sure your dog can be identified if it is separated from you.
 Your dog must also always wear a collar and an ID tag with the name and address of its owner.

-- From 1st September, 2015 all pups must be micro-chipped by the time they reach the age of 12 weeks or before they leave the property on which they were born.
-The mico-chipping must be registered on a Government approved database which can be found at http://www.agriculture.gov.ie and the breeder or owner must have a certificate from the database with the pups and the owners details on it.
+From 1st September, 2015 all pups must be micro-chipped by the time they reach the age of 12 weeks or before they leave the property on which they were born.
+The mico-chipping must be registered on a Government approved database which can be found at www.agriculture.gov.ie and the breeder or owner must have a certificate from the database with the pup's and the owners details on it.

-- Any dog micro-chipped prior to the commencement of these regulations DOES NOT need to be re-chipped.
-The owner must however ensure that their details are stored on an approved Database, that they are correct and the Database will then supply them with a certificate confirming this.
+Any dog micro-chipped prior to the commencement of these regulations DOES NOT need to be re-chipped.
+The owner must however ensure that his/her details are stored on an approved database and that they are correct.
+The database will then supply them with a certificate confirming this.

 Muzzling / Restricted Breeds

 The following types of dogs MUST be muzzled at all times when out in public:

 - American Pitt Bull Terrier

 - German Shepherd / Alsatian

 - Japanese Tosa